-- Describe in writing (with a maximum of 350 words per bullet): - The situation they discussed with their peer, - o Their rational for their choice of peer (i.e., the relevance of the peer to the professional situation discussed), - How the dialogue and any feedback received from their peer impacted their practice (i.e., any learning or changes to practice that occurred as a result), and - Identify the competency areas that were impacted through the dialogue with their peer (from the National Audiology or Speech-Language Pathology Competency Profile, which will be provided for reference).
+- Describe in writing (with a maximum of 350 words per bullet): - o The situation they discussed with their peer, - o Their rational for their choice of peer (i.e., the relevance of the peer to the professional situation discussed), - How the dialogue and any feedback received from their peer impacted their practice (i.e., any learning or changes to practice that occurred as a result), and - Identify the competency areas that were impacted through the dialogue with their peer (from the National Audiology or Speech-Language Pathology Competency Profile, which will be provided for reference).

 Regulated members will have the option to "opt out" of the peer dialogue reflection if they do not have a relevant peer dialogue on which to reflect.
-However, opting out of the reflection will trigger an automatic audit of their CCP submission (see the "CCP Audit" section for more information).
+However, opting out of the reflection will trigger an automatic audit of their CCP submission and referral to the practice assessment phase of the CCP-peer interview (see the "CCP Audit" and "CCP Practice Assessment" sections for more information).
 Regulated members who opt out of completing the peer dialogue reflection will be ineligible to opt out of the peer dialogue reflection for a further four years.